gertrude-app/web/docs/app/src/pages/troubleshooting.md

 you of common issues with the app.
 To access it, click the **Administrate...** option from the Gertrude menu bar icon dropdown, as shown below:

-{% image src="administrate.png" caption="Click the 'Adminstrate...' link to reach the health check" /%}
+{% image src="administrate.png" caption="Click the 'Administrate...' link to reach the health check" /%}

 The health check screen runs a series of tests on your Gertrude installation, and reports the results.
 You should have all _green check marks_, unless you're intentionally not